lisan-5/Number-One/README.md

 # Number One Brand E-Commerce Application

-An open-source Laravel 12.x e-commerce storefront for shoes and accessories, styled with Tailwind CSS and powered by Vite and Alpine.js.
+ALaravel e-commerce storefront for shoes and accessories, styled with Tailwind CSS and powered by Vite and Alpine.js.
 It features product listing, sorting, filtering, a dedicated product detail carousel, cart & wishlist functionality, user authentication & profiles, order checkout, and an admin dashboard with real-time cache flushing.

 ---